Growing Beetroot

-Beta vulgaris ssp. vulgaris (var. conditiva) beet
+Beta vulgaris ssp. vulgaris (var. conditiva) beet, red beet, garden beet, table beet

 Other names